microspectrometer/dev-kit-2020/python/PYTHON.md

 ## Command Line API

-The `microspec_cmdline.py` executable will run a single command and print the reply to stdout, optionally in CSV format.
+`microspec_cmdline.py` runs a single command and prints the reply to stdout, optionally in CSV format.

 - command is case-insensitive
 - pass command parameters as key=value, e.g., `led_num=0` or